 But, I’ve also been struggling with something deeper.
 I have known the Lord most of my life, but, for the past year and a half or so, I have been struggling with some sort of darkness/doubt/paradigm-wrestling stuff.
 This meant that, especially for many of the months of wrestling (until about two months ago), I didn’t feel, in good conscience, I could write very much that would be helpful because I was still figuring stuff out.
 I didn’t want to be dogmatic about anything that I wasn’t sure about and so lead you readers astray.
 Because I wasn’t sure what I was learning in my walk with Christ—because it was such a confusing and dark time—I didn’t know how to write or express myself.
 There was also the problem that, because of my confusion, what I was writing was not very “postable”—it was too raw to be of much help at this time to you readers or myself.
 The procrastination filled out the rest of my absence.

 During this time, just about every morning, my boyfriend would send me a text, wishing me a good day, sending his love, and promising that he was praying.
 It was all we knew to do, besides my working through it with a very good support system .
 (Thank you to all of the friends and family members who were willing to have discussions with me, to pray with and for me, and for just letting me rant and/or be a little unreasonable.
 God used you all in great ways.)
-My boyfriend kept gently assuring me that he hated my suffering but that he knew there was a reason that would make me stronger; he looked me in the eyes and said that God wasn’t finished with me yet—and he did it in a way that wasn’t trite.
-(And, an aside, perhaps in our cultural quest to kill the trite, we have forgetten that trite sometimes can also mean true.
-But that’s another post for another day.)
+My boyfriend kept gently assuring me, saying that he hated my suffering; he looked me in the eyes and said that God wasn’t finished with me yet—and he did it in a way that wasn’t trite.

 At some point during all this, I was also, for the first time in a while, finally able to read my Bible without fear of misinterpreting it.
 I decided at some point in the semester to read it through again, and I am slowly, slowly doing that.
 (Exodus has been surprisingly healing!)
 However, I began by peppering confusing/hard passages with passages about comfort.